 Resilient Minnetonka

 When it comes to our community and the natural environment, few ideas are more important than resilience.
 And few are as urgent.
-Resilient Minnetonka is a pilot program offering education and resources, technical assistance and other incentives to help residents:
+The Resilient Minnetonka program offers education and resources, technical assistance and incentives to help residents:

 - identify goals for resilience in their yards